isomerpages/sportsg-corp/_about-us/Vision 2030/Sports Facilities Master Plan.md

 must address these trends in how we create space for sports in Singapore.
-The Sports Facilities Master Plan (SFMP), a key recommendation under the Vision 2030 sports master plan, aims to provide greater access to quality, affordable sports facilities and enable wider participation in sports.
+The Sports Facilities Master Plan (SFMP), a key recommendation under the Vision 2030 sports master plan, aims to provide greater access to quality, affordable sports facilities and enable wider participation in sport.
 As part of the SFMP, SportSG will continue to develop and rejuvenate quality infrastructure to cater to the diverse and evolving sporting needs, interests and aspirations of Singapore's population.
 Our aim is to provide Singaporeans with innovative, accessible, affordable and relevant sports facilities,